Runtime-sink-file-flush

 - Plain

-QueuedFile, this step may also be the point where queued records finally reach the inner file sink, so write-failure counters can change here even if earlierlog(...)calls only enqueued records. - Non-file runtime variants return
+QueuedFile, this step may also be the point where queued records finally reach the inner file sink, so failure counters can change here even if earlierlog(...)calls only enqueued records. - Non-file runtime variants return

 false. - After a file-backed runtime sink has already cleared its handle, later